-The 2016/17 Public Participation unfolded as follows: After the adoption of the Draft IDP and Budget on the 31st of March 2016, the draft was placed on our website for public comments.
+The 2017/18 Public Participation unfolded as follows: After the adoption of the Draft IDP and Budget on the 31st of March 2018, the Draft was placed on our website for public comments.
 The Public participation programme was advertised in the media which invited communities to come to the community engagement meetings.
-Our municipality has done Public participation in all the 35 wards.
+Our municipality has done Public participation in 30 of the 35 wards.
 Interested groups also commented by writing letters to the Office of the Speaker through the IDP Office.
 The public participations highlighted the following top needs:

 - Water

 - Grading of Internal streets and streets to graveyards

 - Borehole installations and refurbishments

 - Grading and maintenance of sports and recreation facilities

 - Renovations of schools

-- Street lights and strategic lights

-- Apollo lights

-- Electricity post connections and new extensions.

-- Repairs and maintenance of roads and electricity.
+- Street lights and strategic lights - High Mast lights - Electricity post connections and new extensions. - Repairs and maintenance of roads and electricity.

 The community inputs were taken into account when finalising the IDP and Budget.
-Most of the comments were raised as new needs and have been captured into the IDP section of community needs.
-The budget was revised into includes major inputs such Apollo lights, Repairs and Maintenance, Disaster Recovery equipment, EPWP etc. Our services Departments have resume with catering for requests which are operational.
+Most of the comments were raised as new needs and have been captured into the IDP section of community needs